bmeinka/learn-opengl/readme.md

 # Learning OpenGL

-Following along [Learn OpenGL](https://learnopengl.com), but writing my own code and writing everything in C.  The common code for all exercises are in the master branch.
-Each exercise has its own branch.
+Following along [Learn OpenGL](https://learnopengl.com) in C and SDL.

+The master branch contains the common code for all exercises, and each exercise has its own branch.